doctorfree/cheat-sheets/README.md

 - [Style Settings](https://github.com/mgmeyers/obsidian-style-settings): Enables theme customization
 - [Templater](https://github.com/SilentVoid13/Templater): Defines a powerful templating language

-### Markdown viewers
+### Viewers

 Recommended markdown viewers, available for all platforms and with many features:

 - [Obsidian](https://obsidian.md)
 - [nb](https://xwmx.github.io/nb)

 If Obsidian does not suit your needs, there are many free an open source markdown editors and viewers available for all platforms.
 Doctorfree uses the [nb](https://xwmx.github.io/nb/) command line and local web note-taking, bookmarking, archiving, and knowledge base application.
 Obsidian and nb work well together to provide a rich markdown editing, viewing, and management system.
-See the [Obsidian plus NB](#obsidian-plus-nb) section below for details.
+See the [Obsidian plus NB](#nb) section below for details.

 Several excellent resources exist that provide lists and reviews of popular markdown editors and viewers: